lmfra/lukefrancke.de/README.md

 # lukefrancke.de
-This repository contains user files of my website.
+This repository contains `/user` files of my website.
 ---
 * The files in the `pages` folder contain custom page content
 * The files in the `plugins` folder contain plugins source code